holgerbrandl/kalasim/docs/userguide/docs/about.md

 Visualization

 * <https://github.com/holgerbrandl/kravis> which implements a grammar to create a wide range of plots using a standardized set of verbs
+* <https://github.com/JetBrains/lets-plot-kotlin> is an open-source plotting library for statistical data.

 ## Repo Maintainer